With an unusual head shape, the great hammerhead shark is an excellent hunter and apex predator of the oceans.

 Great Hammerhead Shark Predators and Threats

-Sharks are considered apex predators, meaning they are at the top of the food chain in the ocean, which means they don’t have many natural predators.
+Sharks are considered top predators, meaning they are close to the top of the food chain in the ocean and don’t have many natural predators.

-The same applies to hammerhead sharks, whose only predators are larger sharks, like tiger sharks, great white sharks, and killer whales, and of course, humans.
+The same applies to hammerhead sharks, whose only predators are larger sharks, like tiger sharks and great white sharks, and killer whales.

 Humans are the biggest threat to sharks, and if at all the species is on the verge of extinction, it is because of commercial fishing by humans who use their skin used for leather, their liver oil for vitamins, and their carcasses for fishmeal.

 Thankfully, the fishing of sharks has been forbidden in s United States, Australia, and the European Union.
 The great hammerhead sharks are preferred for the large size of their fins and are also threatened by the global shark fin trade.